esg4aspl/SPL-FESG-Examples/BankAccount/README.md

 [Click to download all ESG MXE Files](https://github.com/esg4aspl/SPL-FESG-Examples/blob/master/BankAccount/BankAccountPL_Models/BankAccountPL_Models.zip)

   # Bank Account Product Line Experiments and Results
-The Bank Account Product Line has forty two(42) product configurations and ninty seven(97) one-increment testing scenarios in total.
-In our study, we select thirty of the testing scenarios randomly.
-Below the table of the selected testing scenarios is given.
+The Bank Account Product Line has forty two(42) product configurations and ninty seven(97) one-increment i.e., one feature addition, testing scenarios in total.
+In our study, we select 30 of the testing scenarios randomly.
+In the selection process of the one increment scenarios, the following two rules are applied:
+1. The same scenario has not been selected more than once.
+2. The same PUC has not been selected more than twice.

 ## Testing Scenarios
+In this table, the selected testing scenarios are given with their Scenario IDs, Product Under Consideration(PUC) IDs, Existing Product IDs and Features and Increment.
+Existing Product refers to the product that we already have the model and the test sequences.
+In incremental test generation approach, the existing product's test sequences and increment's test sequences are composed so that the test sequences of the PUC is obtained without generating and composing all of its features from scratch.

 | Scenario ID | Product Under Consideration ID | Existing Product ID | Existing Product Features                                                                  | Increment        |
 | ----------- | ------------------------------ | ------------------- | ------------------------------------------------------------------------------------------ | ------------------ |
 | 2           | 6                              | 0                   | deposit, withdraw                                                                          | cancelWithdraw     |